Answer · Sequencing

 Build the architecture first.
 Hire the rep into a system.

-A Market Entry Sprint rebuilds the US-facing architecture in six to ten weeks.
+A Market-Entry Marketing Sprint rebuilds the US-facing architecture in six to ten weeks.
 The rep hire follows.
-A Cross-Border Build runs three to six months and is the standard shape for committed US scale when the rep and the architecture are built in parallel.
-A Group Partnership is monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+A Cross-Border Marketing Build runs three to six months and is the standard shape for committed US scale when the rep and the architecture are built in parallel.
+A Global Marketing Partnership is monthly retainer with a twelve-month minimum.
+Commercial terms are set after fit and scope are clear.
+No public price bands are published.

 Before the next hire, before the next lease, build the system the hire will sell inside.